Resurs to strengthen sustainability activities and launch Resurs Society

 The Sustainable Development Goals (SDGs) are the most ambitious agenda for sustainable development the world’s countries have ever adopted, and they exists to achieve four fantastic ideas by 2030: To eradicate extreme poverty.
 To reduce inequality and injustice in the world.
 To promote peace and justice.
 To solve the climate crisis.
 By achieving the SDGs, this could become reality.

 Resurs works actively to support sustainable development according to the UN SDGs.
-The following six goals were identified as being possible for Resurs to affect and contribute to through its operations:
+The following seven goals were identified as being possible for Resurs to affect and contribute to through its operations:

 - Goal 3 Good health and well-being